autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 ### Smoke tests

-Autoware has dedicated API for smoke testing
+Autoware has a dedicated API for smoke testing

 To use this framework, in `package.xml` add: